LucasLyn/pop-a2/README.md

 ## Kode

-Kode compiles med fsharpc og køres derefter med mono;
+The code is compiled with fsharpc and run with mono;

 	$ fsharpc 2i1.fsx
 	$ mono 2i1.exe